Where can you get your tooth pulled for free when I don’t have dental insurance?

 - Delta Dental

-Medicaid covers dentures for adults in thirty-three states, meaning your costs will be close to zero if you live in a designated region.
-However, those residing in the seventeen other states will have to pay the retail price.
+Medicaid covers dentures for adults in thirty-three states, meaning your costs will be nearly zero if you live in a designated region.
+However, those residing in the seventeen other states must pay the retail price.

 Find a prosthodontist accepting Medicaid for dentures using the same protocol outlined above.
 Get a listing of in-network providers with an office close to your zip code from the Dental Benefits Manager.